erykjj/nebulder/README.md

     - For installation on mobile devices (**Android and iOS**), follow the [Nebula documentation](https://nebula.defined.net/docs/guides/quick-start/).
 QR codes are included in the package to make the process simpler, but there is no script included and you'll need the official apps
     - On **MacOS** we follow a similar approach to Linux, except for using `/usr/local/lib` and `/usr/local/etc/`, and *launchd* for background services
 7. **Lighthouses** need to be reachable from other nodes, so they typically require a public IP address.
 You may need to set up NAT/port forwarding, dynamic DNS, or use a cloud VPS for this purpose; you may also have to tweak your system firewall to allow UDP connections through to your network interface
-8. If you set up **auto-update**, when you execute *nebulder.py* with `-z`, it will generate zipped deployment/update packages; copy these (along with the *version.txt* file) to your web server's update directory
+8. If you set up **auto-update**, when you execute *nebulder.py* with `-Z`, it will generate zipped and encrypted deployment/update packages (which only the designated node will be able to open); copy these (along with the *version.txt* file) to your web server's update directory
-    - The update service on each node that has been configured checks for updates every 15 min
+    - The update service that has been configured on each node checks for updates every 15 min
-    - It will check if the contents of *version.txt* are different from the local version, which would indicate that an update package for the node is available
+    - It will check if the contents of *version.txt* are different from the local version, which would indicate that an update package for the node should be available
-    - It will then download and deploy it automatically
+    - It will then attempt to download, decrypt, unzip and deploy it automatically
     - If you configured *ntfy.sh* notifications, you'll receive confirmation messages for successful updates or error alerts
 </details><br/>